 But because patriarchy has never not been the worst, Margaret had to get permission from Albany and the privy councillors to travel anywhere.
 She was like, “No big deal, but I’m planning a lil vacation to this random Scottish town near the English border,” and the lords were like, “Sure, what could go wrong with that?” and so Margaret rode off, hopped over the border, and got herself into safety in England.
 Smell you later, Albany and the Scottish Lords!!

 Henry set Margaret up in her own private castle, where she gave birth to a daughter she named Margaret, because I think we all know by now that anyone with that name is going to be the greatest.
-(This girl is Lady Margaret Douglas and I guarantee I’ll write about her another day because… she was the greatest).
+(This girl is Lady Margaret Douglas, and she grew up to be, in fact, the greatest).
 But her joy was mixed with sadness, as news arrived to her at around this same time that Baby Prince Alexander had died.
 And just like salt in the wound, Margaret herself had started to notice that her husband Archibald was… yes you guessed it, the worst.

 Honestly, it’s not like Archibald did much to disguise his innate horribleness.
 Not only did he flee their English castle to return to Scotland, but once he got back to Scotland, he made a deal with Albany and the Lords.
 Henry VIII, already not a fan of Scottish people in general, heard of Archibald’s flight and was like, “Done like a Scot,” like burn, Henry VIII.